If Schools Will Be Closed or Delayed...

 You must be registered with FlashAlert to link your mobile apps.
 You can start the registration process in the information box below.
 If you are already registered with FlashAlert, remember that you must log in once at the beginning of each school year to verify and maintain your FlashAlert registration!

-If your browser does not display the FlashAlert information above, click here to go directly to the FlashAlert site.
+If your browser does not display the FlashAlert information above, go directly to the FlashAlert site here.

 If you are having trouble with your FlashAlert notifications click on "Manage My Subscriptions" above or